JosephMcArthur/Open-Leadership-Workshop/Open Leaders Workshop.md

 1. Who will pay for it?
-.* Business Models that rely on selling services around the content .* Public Money
+.* Business Models that rely on selling services around the content ..* Returns a private good
+..* Two types of models
+...1.
+Ketchup and fries.
+Have to give away the fries to sell the ketchup.
+...2.
+Razor and Razor blades.

+Sadly this doesn't really cut it for a fully Open world.
+However, it does give good jobs.
+Doctors / Engineers / Lawyers are actually ketchup and fries jobs in a way as they rely on a big pool of open information.

+.* Public Money
+..* Returns a public good

+This is the major mechanism we've funded public goods, and will continue to have to.
+Classic example is Research.
+However, even Linux, and therefor now Android, has roots in public funds.
+[Insert: Rufus's chainlink here.]

+We could have open spotify for 90p a month.

 2. How would we make it happen?

+*

+# Day 1 - Afternoon - Part 2

 ### Medicine